teamapp-ai/teamapp-ai.github.io/_features/live-photo-gallery-feed-from-all-or-selected-teams.md

 ---
-title: live photo gallery feed from all or selected teams
+title: live photo gallery feed from teams
 date: 2020-08-28 14:00:00 +0000
-slug: live photo gallery feed
+slug: live photo gallery feed from teams
 seo_title: "#team task app with a live photo gallery feed"
 seo_description: "#team task app with a live photo gallery feed of the task types and teams you are interested in."